 SECTION 1.
 Staff Observations and Evaluations

 SECTION 1.1.
-The (School Leader or other title) shall be formally evaluated by the Governing Board on at least an annual basis using an established evaluation instrument adopted by the Governing Board.
+The Executive Director shall be formally evaluated by the Governing Board on at least an annual basis using an established evaluation instrument adopted by the Governing Board.

 SECTION 1.2.
-Each certified staff member shall be formally observed and evaluated by the (School leader or other title) on at least an annual basis using an established evaluation instrument adopted by the Governing Board.
+Each certified staff member shall be formally observed and evaluated by the Executive Director on at least an annual basis using an established evaluation instrument adopted by the Governing Board.

 SECTION 1.3.
-Each classified staff member shall be formally evaluated by the (School Leader or other title) on at least an annual basis using an established evaluation instrument adopted by the Governing Board.
+Each classified staff member shall be formally evaluated by the Executive Director on at least an annual basis using an established evaluation instrument adopted by the Governing Board.

 SECTION 1.4.
-The (School Leader or other title) shall provide a copy of the observation rating, notes, and any other documentation obtained or used during observation or evaluation.
+The Executive Director shall provide a copy of the observation rating, notes, and any other documentation obtained or used during observation or evaluation.

 SECTION 1.4.1.
 The Employee shall have the right to acknowledge acceptance of the evaluation or to dissent and provide written commentary with the dissent; however, the document, regardless of acknowledgment or dissent, shall remain a part of the staff member’s personnel record throughout the duration of employment.